 Deciduous, Trees, Flowers

 This tree is marked by spreading growth and arching branches.
-Semidouble and fully double pale pink flowers often have white centers.
-They come late in spring.
-Grows 15 ft. tall 20 ft. wide.
+It grows to 15 ft. tall and 20 ft. wide.
+Semidouble and fully double pale pink flowers often have white centers; they come late in spring.